zhenga8533/bbvw-wiki/docs/pokemon/meloetta-pirouette.md

 ### Egg Moves

-Meloetta-Pirouette cannot learn any moves by breeding.
+Meloetta Pirouette cannot learn any moves by breeding.

 ### Tutor Moves

-Meloetta-Pirouette cannot learn any moves from tutors.
+Meloetta Pirouette cannot learn any moves from tutors.